-Regardless of the number of owners, the mileage use limit refers to the total mileage a vehicle is used during the taxable period.
+Regardless of the number of owners, the mileage use limit refers to the total mileage a vehicle is used during a tax year.

-Like we said, agricultural vehicles have different rules.
-An agricultural vehicle is any motor vehicle that is used for farming purposes primarily, and registered as a highway motor vehicle by state law, and is used for farming purposes for the entire period.
+An agricultural vehicle is any motor vehicle that is used primarily for farming purposes, registered as a highway motor vehicle and used for farming purposes for the entire tax year.
 A farming vehicle has a special tag or license plate that identifies its agricultural status.

 Report Suspended Vehicles